 Here are some tips on how you should care for your string of bananas succulents.

-String of bananas requires at least 6 hours of exposure to direct sunlight when grown indoor.
+A string of bananas requires at least 6 hours of exposure to direct sunlight when grown indoors.
 Choose a location where it can receive enough sunlight.
 If this plant does not receive enough sunlight, it will become leggy.
 The banana-shaped leaves will grow fart apart from each other along the stem making it less look ugly.

 When it comes to the soil requirement, you need to make sure that the roots do not rot.
 Choose a well-draining soil mix to keep the roots in good condition.
 You can purchase pre-mixed cactus or succulent soil in the market.
 Or you can make it at home.
 Simply mix 2 parts potting soil and 1 part perlite, 1 part pumice or sand.
 This mixture will provide your string of bananas with adequate drainage.

 As part of the string of bananas care instructions, you need to develop a watering technique.
-String of bananas succulent doesn’t need much water to survive.
+A string of bananas succulent doesn’t need much water to survive.
 There is no standard schedule for how often you should water.
 But one this is for sure, don’t water it t too much or the roots will die.
-When you water this plant, try to pour the water directly on the soil.
+When you water this plant, try to pour the water directly into the soil.
 Avoid wetting the leaves too much as they might wither from too much hydrogen.

 Temperature and Humidity